konveyor/tackle-test-generator-cli/doc/ui/user_guide.md

 which performs model-based test generation.
 CrawlJax automatically crawls the application via its DOM interface, and creates a state transition model based on the crawled paths.
 The test cases are derived from the model by enumerating the model paths.
 The resulting test cases are using the TestNG framework.
-They are exported in two different versions: using CrawlJax API, and using Selenium API only.
+They are exported in two different versions: using CrawlJax API and using Selenium API only.
 Test cases in Selenium API will be generated in a folder named `tkltest-output-ui-<app-name>/<app-name>_localhost_<time-limit>mins/localhost/crawl##/selenium-api-tests/src`.
 Each `crawl##` folder contains output of a different run.
 Your latest run will be in the `crawl` folder with the largest number.
 These test cases depend on Selenium only, and not on CrawlJax.
 In addition, test cases in CrawlJax API will be generated in `tkltest-output-ui-<app-name>/<app-name>_localhost_<time-limit>mins/localhost/crawl##/src`